nasa/cFE/docs/cFE Application Developers Guide.md

 The cFE contains support for shared libraries.
-For the current version of the cFE, the shared libraries must be loaded on cFE startup (see the cFE Deployment Guide on how to modify the cfe_es_startup.scr in order to load a shared library at startup).
+For the current version of the cFE, the shared libraries must be loaded on cFE startup (see the cFE Deployment Guide on how to configure the cfe_es_start.tbl in order to load a shared library at startup).
 The capability to add and remove shared libraries during runtime will be available in a later build.